Guidance Note: Grievance and Complaint Handling

 - access to an independent third party if needed.

-Information about grievance resolution is to be in the public domain (e.g. on the provider’s website) and accessible to students (see Standard 7.2.2f).
+Information about a provider’s grievance resolution process is to be in the public domain (e.g. on the provider’s website) and accessible to students (see Standard 7.2.2f).
 The information must be accurate, relevant and timely (Standard 7.2.1).
 Providers are required to document and record responses to formal complaints (Standard 7.3.3c).
-The corporate governing body is required to assure itself that the occurrence and nature of formal complaints are monitored and action is taken to address underlying causes (Standard 6.2.1j).
-Students are to be given opportunities to provide feedback on processes that need attention as part of a provider’s monitoring, review and improvement processes (Standard 5.3.5) and such feedback may include sample grievances, albeit usually de-identified.
+The provider’s corporate governing body is required to assure itself that the occurrence and nature of formal complaints are monitored and action is taken to address underlying causes (Standard 6.2.1j).
+This should be supported by regular reporting to the governing body, and providers should give consideration to making summary information publicly available.
+Students are to be given opportunities to provide feedback on their experience and student feedback should inform a provider’s monitoring, review and improvement processes (Standard 5.3.5).

-The overarching intent of the Standards is to achieve resolution of grievances as effectively as possible, to minimise the occurrence of unresolved grievances, and to achieve these goals with minimal lasting adverse fall out for the provider or student(s) involved.
+The overarching intent of the Standards is to achieve resolution of grievances as effectively as possible, to minimise the occurrence of unresolved grievances, and to achieve these goals with minimal adverse consequences for the provider or student(s) involved.

 The Standards do not, and cannot, require that all grievances or complaints will be resolved to the satisfaction of all parties.
 The Standards do however require that there is a genuine attempt to resolve genuine complaints, through consistent and fair application of policies and procedures without retribution.
 These requirements encompass delivery arrangements with other parties, which are required to be quality assured by the primary registered provider (Standards 5.4.1-5.4.2) and this includes responsibilities for grievance handling (Standard 2.4.1).

-The scope of the Standards concerned with student grievances does not include academic appeals processes (i.e. formal appeals about a student’s academic results) or handling grievances and disputes from staff or other parties.
-Appeals about academic decisions generally operate through specifically academic processes and policies (usually approved by an academic board) and typically require application of particular academic expertise that may not be required for resolution of more general grievances.
+The scope of the Standards concerned with student grievances does not include handling grievances and disputes from staff or other parties.
+Appeals about academic decisions generally operate through academic processes and policies (usually approved by an academic governing body) and typically require application of particular academic expertise that may not be required for resolution of more general grievances.
 How such matters are dealt with (i.e. through separate or similar processes) is up to the provider.
 The Standards do however require that the relevant processes are made explicit to students (Standard 7.2.2f).

-Failure to engage in effective grievance handling, including implementation of preventive improvements learned from previous grievances, may manifest in various ways.
+Failure to engage in effective grievance handling, including implementation of preventive improvements informed by previous grievance cases, may manifest in various ways.
 These might include:

 - poor communication with students leading to expectations that fuel complaints